Caroline Dale: Biography

 Working with Nigel Kennedy in his quartet was a turning point for Dale.
 "He encouraged me to be a total musician who enjoys playing everything".
 Dale performed with Jimmy Page and Robert Plant during their 1994 tour promoting the album No Quarter.
 She appeared in the 1994 video for "Whatever" by Oasis.
 In 1998 she appeared on the debut recording of Ghostland, a trio also including producer John Reynolds and guitarist Justin Adams, fusing classical with contemporary styles, featuring lead vocals by Sinéad O’Connor, Cara Dillon and Jane Siberry.
 A follow-up, Interview with the Angel, was released in 2001.

 She played with David Gilmour during his 2002 solo tour dates, and on his album On an Island.
 She appears on the David Gilmour in Concert DVD which was recorded at Robert Wyatt's Meltdown concert and the Royal Festival Hall concert, both in 2002.
 Also in 2002, Dale released Such Sweet Thunder, an album of classical music with performances of Handel's Sarabande from the D-minor harpsichord suite, and the Largo from Vivaldi's E minor Cello Sonata.

 In 2008, she appeared, playing solo cello, at Ron Geesin's two performances of the "Atom Heart Mother Suite", with Pink Floyd Italian tribute band Mun Floyd, the Royal College Brass Ensemble, and the choral group Canticum.
 David Gilmour made a guest appearance on the second night.

 She performed with David Gray during the "Live in Slow Motion" tour and again in 2014, and she contributed and played on his album Skellig, released in February 2021.
 Since the mid-1990s and up until as recently as 2007, she was Sinéad O'Connor's touring cellist.
 She often sang with O'Connor and her band on the song "In This Heart", from the 1994 album Universal Mother.
 Dale plays cello on a number of tracks on U2's 2009 album No Line on the Horizon.

 She often collaborates with film composers Klaus Badelt, Ilan Eshkeri and Dario Marianelli.
 Scores featuring her playing include Truly, Madly, Deeply, Hilary and Jackie (about the life of Jacqueline du Pré), Fear and Loathing in Las Vegas, as well as the 2005 adaptation of Jane Austen's Pride and Prejudice and 2007's Atonement, in which she plays the solo cello part in Marianelli's Elegy for Dunkirk.

+Together with pianist, composer, conductor Gavin Greenaway, Caroline Dale formed a duo called cloud chamber.
+The album "Skylines" is due for release Oct 2026.